-Galleria Patricia Armocida is proud to present A Position on a Map, the second solo exhibition by Jim Houser, opening on Tuesday January 21, 2014 at 7:00 PM.
+Galleria Patricia Armocida is proud to present A Position on a Map, the second solo exhibition by Jim Houser, that opened Tuesday January 21, 2014.

-Four years after his last exhibition at the gallery, the artist returns with twenty medium and large-scale works and two site-specific installations.
+Four years after his last exhibition at the gallery, the artist returned with twenty medium and large-scale works and two site-specific installations.

 Jim Houser’s works are narrative microcosms in which he compulsively presents moments, instants, memories from his life as if it were a self-examination process, cathartically translating them into visual poetry with a pictorial, unique, and distinctive language.
 By cataloguing his experiences and emotions, the artist creates his own vocabulary of images that guides us through his personal curative iconography.